top of page

 He said nothing.
 She could sense him shifting his weight, however, and she removed her hands from her eyes to see him stepping away from the railing.
 He backed himself against the opposite wall and slowly slid down it into a seated position, extending a leg outward as he reclined against the brick.
 He appeared quite unfazed as he continued to puff away on his cigarette.

 She hardly had the opportunity until now to fully digest his countenance.
 Recently-formed dark circles under his eyes made him appear older, but Cecilia figured him to be in his thirties.
 His coarse mustache was accompanied now by an unkempt growth of stubble on his jaw and chin, and the longest strands of his brown hair curled against the back of his collar.
 From the light that penetrated his irises from the side, they appeared to not be as dark as she had previously thought–more of a shade of green.
-They bore into her from across the balcony, and Cecilia averted her gaze.
+They bore into her from across the balcony.

 Cecilia shrank down into herself, blinking slowly.